 Some of the popular songs were Heartbreak Hotel, I Saw Mommy Kissin' Santa Claus, Mr Sandman, It's All in the Game, Kisses Sweeter Than Wine, Doggie in the Window, and My Happiness.
 Elvis Presley was the musical superstar of the 50's.
 It is claimed that Elvis brought the races together with his popularizing of 'black' music.

-With the introduction of new gadgets such as portable tape recorders, music could be heard in any location.
-Three rock and roll stars, 'Big Bopper' Richardson, Ritchie Valens, and Buddy Holly, died in a plane crash.
-Crooners like Perry Como and Dinah Shore were popular.
+With new gadgets like portable tape recorders, music was heard anywhere.
+Rock and roll stars 'Big Bopper' Richardson, Ritchie Valens and Buddy Holly died in a plane crash.
+Perry Como and Dinah Shore were popular.
 This music is played to this day.

 Drama and Theater